 Students with experience in Chinese or Japanese may receive academic credit for such experience through a program of “testing out” (for French, German and Spanish see Placement Exam).
 The guidelines for testing out of a course require that the student be enrolled in the University at the time of the examination and be working toward a degree at Missouri Southern.
 The student must complete all “test out” examinations with a grade of at least 70% (“C”) before a grade is issued in a more advanced language course.
 The student may not have taken an examination within the preceding six months for a given course.
 The examination may not be used to replace a previously earned grade.
 Please, refer to the MSSU 2010-2012 catalog for details.

-NOTE: Foreign Languages Department “test out” exams are NOT CLEP or Advanced Placement exams.
+NOTE: The Department of Modern Languages “test out” exams are NOT CLEP or Advanced Placement exams.
 Your exam results are applicable to Missouri Southern State University only.

 A student may test out of the first four courses of a language - 101, 102, 203, 204, by following these procedures.

 After you take the exam, it will be graded and brought, along with the receipt, to the department secretary to process.
 The credit for the language level will appear on your transcripts as soon as the processing is completed, generally within a few weeks.

 Contact the department to hear results and/or enroll in a foreign language course.

 In addition to linguistics, foreign language graduates must demonstrate they have acquired a general knowledge of culture within their target language.
 The Cultural Competency Assessment (CCA) is a required senior assessment modeled after the PRAXIS exam and encompasses several key areas including history, literature, lifestyles, sociolinguistics, and geography.
 The CCA is twenty-five questions in length and takes approximately thirty minutes to complete.

 This assessment is free of charge to graduates.